ridiculousze/ridiculousze.github.io/_pages/publications.md

 {% include base_path %}

-You can find a full list of my articles and preprints on my [Google Scholar](https://scholar.google.com/citations?user=7y6C1VYAAAAJ&hl=en).
+You can find my articles on my [Google Scholar](https://scholar.google.com/citations?user=7y6C1VYAAAAJ&hl=en).
+Below is a full list of the peer-reviewed articles and preprints:

 Publications and Manuscripts
 ======